UNINETTSigma2/documentation/code_development/building.md

 `export LD_PRELOAD=$HOME/lib64/libfakeintel.so` to insert the fake test function.

 In addition the environment variable *MKL_ENABLE_INSTRUCTIONS* can also have a significant effect.
-Setting the variable to AVX2 is adviced.
+Setting the variable to AVX2 is advised.
 Just changing it to AVX have a significant negative impact.

 For performance impact and more about running software with MKL please see {ref}`running-scientific-software`.